JachimmaChristian/Case-Study-Supply-Chain-Analytics-in-PowerBI/README.md

 ![adding new columns to the Quotes table](supplychain2.png)

 Continuing in our data transformation exercise I created two new columns (Extended cost and Full cost) in the Quotes Dataset because we need the full cost values in order to inform our purchasing decision.
 I formatted the newly created columns to currency with 2 decimal places and set the default summarization to 'Don't summarise'.

+## Data Visualization
+For our visualization, our manager has requested a report that shows